phpinternalsbook/PHP-Internals-Book/README.md

 The following "coding style" applies to the written text, not to the included code.

- * The maximum line-width for text is 120 characters
+ * The maximum line-width for text is 120 characters.
+C code may overflow this limit in some cases (because PHP code has no strict line limits).
+We should try though to not make code lines overly long.
- * Lines should not have trailing whitespace
+ * Lines should not have trailing whitespace.
+ * Punctuation like `?`, `!` or `:` should directly follow after the word (e.g. `foo:` rather than `foo :`).

 Domains
 -------